LOG_SYS_FATAL

 Read More

-LOG_INFO Description Writes an informational log message. …[in] : Format string and arguments following printf-style syntax.
+LOG_ERROR Description Writes an error-level log message. …[in] : Format string and arguments following printf-style syntax.

 Read More